gdxz123/avatarmake/README.md

 # avatarmake

-easily make your own cartoon avatar by using SVG.
+### easily make your own cartoon avatar by using SVG.

-SVG(Scalable Vector Graphics) advantage
+Using SVG(Scalable Vector Graphics) advantage

 1.small capacity